New Zealand killer of British backpacker sentenced to life

-The name of the 28-year-old man is being kept secret for now by court order, a restriction that’s sometimes imposed in the New Zealand judicial system.
+The name of the 28-year-old man is being kept secret for now by court order, a restriction that’s sometimes imposed in the New Zealand judicial system for reasons such as another pending trial.

 Defense lawyers had claimed the death was accidental after the pair engaged in consensual erotic choking that went too far.
 A jury in November rejected that argument and found the man guilty.

 Murder typically comes with a life sentence in New Zealand, so at stake at Friday’s sentencing at the Auckland High Court was the number of years the killer would serve in jail before becoming eligible for parole.
-Prosecutors had argued for 17 years while defense lawyers said 12 was reasonable.
+The judge set the minimum non-parole period at 17 years after the defense had argued for 12.

 Earlier, the victim’s mother Gillian Millane told the court via video link that the killer had ripped a hole in her heart by stealing her daughter’s life.